Hon. Persiana Bard1

 Last Edited=17 Sep 2004

-Henry Heveningham was born circa 1651.1 He married Frances Willoughby, daughter of William Willoughby, 6th Baron Willoughby of Parham and Anne Cary, on 3 July 1684 at St. Martin-in-the-Fields Church, Covent Garden, London, England.1 He died on 21 November 1700.1
+Henry Heveningham was born circa 1651.1 He married Frances Willoughby, daughter of William Willoughby, 6th Baron Willoughby of Parham and Anne Cary, on 3 July 1684 at St. Martin-in-the-Fields Church, Covent Garden, London, EnglandG.1 He died on 21 November 1700.1

-Henry Heveningham lived at Heveningham Hall, Suffolk, England.1
+He lived at Heveningham Hall, Suffolk, EnglandG.1

 Citations